joshbruce/fourth-earth-raw/public/additions/content.md

 ### Difficulty reduction

-Succeeding at a difficulty 1 can sometimes feel too difficult; a 50-50 shot.
-A way to help players (and characters) feel a bit more mature from a development perspective is to either use failure as a way to earn ranks; or, give players a way to reduce the difficulty without using dice and waiting for ranks to adjust the probability.
+Difficulty 1 (50 percent success probability) can feel too difficult or like an interruption to flow.
+Giving players a way to reduce difficulty at a cost and still progress their character can help.

 Guidelines: